 When I was born in a small village known as Kivūtini, I was named after my grandfather, Mwaniki, an apiarist.
-Then my family was languishing in object poverty.
+Then my family was languishing in abject poverty.
 Mother was a potter while father used to do menial jobs.
 I was the last-born among my siblings.
-Our parents, two girls and a boy made up a family of five.
+Our parents, two girls, and a boy made up a family of five.
 I happened to be the only boy of my siblings.
 Smoke was hardly seen rising from our ancient grass-thatched house, for we led a dog's life.
 I'm saying a house simply because we only owned one house(bedroom) dubbed 'Kasûmba' that doubled up as a kitchen.
-The walls had crevices that allowed light to penetrate through it: no wonder we were the first folks to rise up in the village due to morning glaring sun rays!
+The walls had crevices that allowed light to penetrate through it: no wonder we were the first folks to rise in the village due to morning glaring sun rays!

 It was worse when it rained cats and dogs.
 We would wake up at the dead of night to repair the mud walls.